Musikolo/plasma-applets-system-panel/README.md

 - French.
 - Spanish.

+If you want to support a new language, please follow [these simple steps](./src/translations/TRANSLATORS.REAME.md).

 ## Testing source code locally
 You can test this code locally by issuing the following command:
 ```